Playground planning

 5. Design and aesthetics

 The choice of surface option is also influenced by aesthetic preferences.
-It's crucial to evaluate the specific requirements of the playground and choose the most appropriate surface option.
+It's crucial to evaluate the specific requirements of the playground and choose the most appropriate surface option for the playground landscape design.
 As mentioned earlier, selecting the right type of surfacing for your playground project can enhance both the design and the overall playground experience.

 With a diverse range of colour options, Flexotop™ offers playground designers ample opportunity for creativity.
 Different colours, shapes, and graphics can be incorporated to complement and accentuate the design.
 Incorporating zoning, route guidance, and 2D and 3D visuals in the design can help integrate playground equipment seamlessly, enhancing the overall play experience—particularly beneficial if your playground project has a specific theme.